eidng8/Space-Flight-Unity-DOTS/README.md

 It is not supposed to directly edit anything in this package.
 One could derive sub-class if needed.
 Or use various delegates to tap into processes.

+I also want to salvage my long forgotten maths & physics.
+So there are lots of grade school comments littering all over.

 ### Playing around